anjana250/comparing_classifiers/README.md

 <img width="581" alt="Screenshot 2024-06-05 at 9 12 19 AM" src="https://github.com/anjana250/comparing_classifiers/assets/15185723/32148ed2-10f3-40e0-a090-2a676bee12bb">

 While the initial values are okay- there is a lot of room for improvement.
-There is even some evidence of overfitting with Decision Tree.
+There is even some evidence of overfitting with all of the models.
 In order to fix this, fine tuning of hyperparamers was done.

 The values after improvements look like this:

 <img width="581" alt="Screenshot 2024-06-05 at 9 18 41 AM" src="https://github.com/anjana250/comparing_classifiers/assets/15185723/12090f26-3e84-4da6-b9f2-f35b97fd421b">

+There are no huge improvements but there is less overfitting now which was a major concern with the default models.

 ### Analysis after Fine Tuning Hyperparameters and Conducting Grid Search
 1. Logistic Regression: